-We designed this most detailed close-up of the Ha Giang area for people who want to take photos or learn about roads, people, customs and traditions in the mountainous areas of Vietnam.
-After 16 days, you will be welcomed by more than half of Vietnam’s total 54 ethnic groups.
+We designed this most detailed close-up of the Ha Giang area for people who want to take photos or learn about roads, people, customs, and traditions in the mountainous areas of Vietnam.
+After 16 days, you will be welcomed by more than half of Vietnam’s total of 54 ethnic groups.

 Just watch the video below to have some ideas about one of our Ha Giang and Northeast Vietnam motorbike tours.
 In case you want to watch more videos please check our YouTube channel.

 DETAILED ITINERARY OF HA GIANG MOTORBIKING

 Day 1: Hanoi – Mai Chau, ~170 km, ~4 hrs.